About

 • TÜSİAD (Turkish Industry & Business Association)

-Member of three working groups: Climate Change & Environment, Information and Communication Technologies, and E-commerce
+Member of three working groups: Climate Change & Environment (since 2019), Information and Communication Technologies (since 2018), and E-commerce (since 2018)

 • US-Turkey Business Council